-Over-stuffing is just like it sounds — your baby or child puts too much food in their mouth and it interferes with their ability to successfully chew and swallow.
+Food stuffing is when a baby or child puts too much food in their mouth, interfering with their ability to successfully chew and swallow.

-Pocketing food or food packing is when your child holds food in their mouth for an extended amount of time without swallowing.
-Usually babies and children pocket food in one of a few places:
+Pocketing food or food packing is when a child holds food in their mouth for an extended amount of time without swallowing.
+Usually, babies and children pocket food in one of a few places:

 Babies overstuff their mouth for a variety of reasons:

 Food stuffing is common in infancy and even in toddlerhood.
-Our feeding specialists report seeing lots of over-stuffing in baby-led weaning infants from 6-12 months, while non-baby-led weaning babies tend to over-stuff from 9-18 months.
+Our feeding specialists report more over-stuffing in baby-led weaning infants from 6-12 months, while non-baby-led weaning babies tend to over-stuff from 9-18 months.

-Food stuffing seems to be a phase most babies go through and there’s good reason for it!
-Your baby is learning where everything is inside their mouth.
+Food stuffing seems to be a phase most babies go through, and there’s good reason for it!
+Baby is learning where everything is inside their mouth.
 Since they can’t look at the inside of their mouth, they rely on touch sensation and feedback from the muscles in the tongue, jaw, and cheeks.
 This helps create what’s known as a “map” of the mouth.

-This level of sensory awareness within your mouth takes years to hone and is incredibly important to safely chew and swallow all textures of food.
+Mapping the mouth provides sensory awareness, takes years to hone, and is incredibly important to safely chew and swallow all food textures.

-So, how does your baby build a map of the mouth?
-Biting down against a piece of food which touches multiple points in your baby’s mouth at once (i.e., the tongue, gums, roof of the mouth and the lips) helps your baby relate each of these areas to one another.
-In fact, the bigger, firmer, and more flavorful the piece of food, the more input it gives your baby.
-So, when your baby stuffs too much food in their mouth, they tend to get a really clear “picture” of what’s going on inside their mouth.
-Yes, it can be scary and risky, but it has a purpose!
+Baby builds a map of the mouth by biting down against a piece of food that touches multiple points in baby’s mouth at once (i.e., the tongue, gums, roof of the mouth, and the lips).
+This helps baby relate each of these areas to one another.
+The bigger, firmer, and more flavorful the piece of food, the more input it gives baby.
+So, when baby stuffs too much food in their mouth, they get a clear picture of what’s happening inside their mouth.
+Yes, it can be scary and risky, but it has a purpose.